prashantgohel321/Linux-Administration-and-DBA/DBA/Backup and Restore/01_01 Practical.md

 ## Scenario Background

-A PostgreSQL server hosts a production database called salesdb.
+A PostgreSQL server hosts a production database called `salesdb`.
 It contains customer records, product listings, and daily transactions.
 A DBA wants to:

 1. Create SQL dumps of this database.
 2. Restore the dump into a new server.